LeonBaudouin/FairyGalaxy/readme.md

 # Generative Galaxy

 Generative scene in canvas 2D

-space to play with gravity
+Press `space` to play with gravity